jappeace/Slick2DRPG/README.md

 as soon as possible.
 * catch pokemon
 * Make the overworld work
 	* Go into buildings
 	* different areas which would contain
 		* diferent wild pokemon for each area
 		* reduce script sizes (the original pokemon had hunderds of trainers, imagine, it would be quite a bit less annoying to maintain this with trainers for each area (and more stable)
 	* add a pokecenter
 	* add a mall
 	* add gyms
+* add a story line
+	* quest support
+	* A horrible story line
+	* probably a bunch of side quests

 # DONE
 * animation for npc's trough scripting.